by Corinne

 Please also read my page about How to Practice Effectively.

-As a musician you can quickly analyze a piece, and “get it”, but your arms, hands and fingers are on a different level, and controlled by a different part of your brain.
+As a musician you can quickly analyze a piece, and “get it”, but your arms, hands, and fingers are on a different level, and controlled by a different part of your brain.

 So, build up your technique step by step from a much easier level than you think you can master.

-It is always better to start from a lower level and then work your way up, than playing on a higher level trying to “cover” loop holes, or problems that originated from lower levels of lack of technique.
+It is always better to start from a lower level and then work your way up, than playing on a higher level trying to “cover” loopholes, or problems that originated from lower levels of lack of technique.

-Think of it as building a house- you want the ground to be a steady as possible- that is not the place to make a hasty job.
+Think of it as building a house- you want the ground to be steady as possible- that is not the place to make a hasty job.

 So, pick easier pieces.
 Try to figure out what grade level you’re at, then start a level (or more) below.

-Take the real RCM exam if you like, or video record yourself for an at home check up after completing each level.
+Take the real RCM exam if you like, or video record yourself for an at-home check-up after completing each level.

-Secondly, taking forever to learn a piece may not only be that it is the wrong level, but can also be a matter of practice technique.
+Secondly, taking forever to learn a piece may not only be that it is the wrong level but can also be a matter of practice technique.

 I know myself, having been taught by brilliant master pianists who never seemed to have had a problem with practicing in their life, and who gave a blank stare when I dared to raise the question about how to practice…